Restaurant mentor

 Annie CrawfordAuthor

-The employee turnover rate in hospitality jobs — a heavy hitting 74.9% — is 26% higher than the average private sector job.
-With the future of the workforce resting in the hands of Generation Z and the wildly high cost of replacing restaurant staff (one report estimates costs of $5,864 for every hourly staff member), investing time and effort in mentorship for yourself and your team can pay off big.
+With the future of the workforce resting in the hands of Gen Z and the cost of restaurant operations continuing to rise, these numbers indicate that retaining staff offers a valuable opportunity for cutting costs.
+Investing time and effort in mentorship for yourself and your team can pay off in spades.

-Implementing formal or informal mentorship strategies can turn restaurants into career destinations where people come and stay.
-According to Rob Gifford, executive vice president of the National Restaurant Association Educational Foundation (NRAEF), “82% of Gen Z surveyed say a restaurant was their first paid job – that’s a tremendous amount of young people who experience what it’s like to work in our industry.
+According to Rob Gifford, executive vice president of the NRAEF, “That’s a tremendous amount of young people who experience what it’s like to work in our industry.
 Our new study shows that we have the opportunity to purposefully foster longer-term relationships with Gen Z.”

 Felix Torricer, general manager of The Slanted Door, in San Francisco, CA, shared how mentorship led to his nearly two-decade working relationship with executive chef Charles Phan.
 “I came to Slanted Door 17 years ago, burned out from work at other well-known restaurants.
 Charles tapped me to start up the restaurant’s private dining room.”
 Chef Charles saw potential in Felix and mentored him by providing guidance, trust, and upward opportunity.